Taean County: Economy

 Korea Express Air has its headquarters in Taean.

+Industry

+The fishing industry is a mixture of hand fishing, boat work, and aquaculture, with the main species being blue crabs in spring, octopus and squid in summer, squid from late summer to autumn, giant clams in autumn, and clams in winter.

+For secondary industries, there is an agricultural industrial complex in Saksun-ri, Taean-eup, and an urban high-tech industrial complex in Jangsan-ri.

+At one point, Mgame tried to move its headquarters from Guro, Seoul to Taean-eup, but it was cancelled due to the poor management of Mgame, and only the customer support department was moved.
+The site is now home to Mplay Park.

 Military

 The test site for a new Hyunmoo-type ballistic missile was publicly reported as being near Taean.

 Festival

 Taean holds the World Tulip Festival for a month from mid-April.
 The Taean World Tulip Festival is one of the world's top five tulip festivals following the WTS (World Tulip Summit) in 2015.
 Visitors can see the wide sea and sand beaches and millions of tulips.
 There are various events, including traditional folk experience, magic experience, soap bubble drop experience, and aroma experience.